kev-chien/LoopPedal/README.md

 #Features
 Switch to branch simpleRecordingApp to find main loop recording app features.
-Swtich to branch Kelly to find bpm tap interface.
+Switch to branch Kelly to find bpm tap interface.
 Switch to Lawrence's branch to find arduino code for loop pedal.

 #Development quickstart